LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/Command-Line-Arguments/README.md

 # Command Line Arguments Exercise

-In this exercise were going to explore reading command line arguments given to a node script.
+In this exercise we're going to explore reading command line arguments given to a node script.